Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Helen Carr

 Alex, the SFO’s deadline is in five days.
-Where are we on document production?
+Where are we on production?

 You

-We’re reviewing everything internally first.
-I want to understand our exposure before the SFO does.
+Reviewing internally first.
+I want to know our exposure before the SFO does.

 Helen Carr